 Funding for Public Education

 I support full funding for public education and have worked with other Baltimore County legislators to ensure that our local schools receive the funding needed to ensure a quality education for every child in Baltimore County.
-An important component to ensuring that Baltimore County receives necessary funding, is the funding increases promised by the 2002 Bridge to Excellence in Public Schools Act (also known as the “Thornton Act,”), especially the Geographic Cost of Education Index (GCEI).
+An important component to ensuring that Baltimore County receives necessary funding is making sure that funding formulas and education policies are meeting the needs of students and are held to standards that make Maryland education competitive globally.

 Fixing Aging Public Schools

 I am working with others to address the conditions of Baltimore County’s aging public school buildings – which include several in District 11: Pikesville High School (recently renovated) and Dulaney High School (which is now scheduled to be newly rebuilt).
 I have visited many area schools and have seen the effects of burst pipes and poor maintenance and repairs; and I’ve heard from many parents about the problems caused by a lack of air conditioning in June and September and sometimes even poor heat in winter.

 This piece of legislation aims to increase the skills of our labor force by making community college more accessible.
 Maryland needs a skilled labor force.
 In particular, middle skill jobs make up the largest part of the labor force in the U.S. By 2020, two-thirds of all jobs in the economy will require post secondary education and training beyond high school.
 (Citation: Georgetown University Center on Education and Workforce.)
 The goal is to support students who are serious about getting their degree or certification and entering the work force.
 This bill did not receive a vote by the House Ways and Means Committee.